Types of Loans & Requirements

 - You must be attending at least 6 credit hours during any semester to be eligible for Federal Direct Parent PLUS Loan funds.

-- If approved for the PLUS loan, your parent must complete the PLUS Loan Master Promissory Note (MPN) at www.studentloans.gov.
+- If approved for the PLUS loan, your parent must complete the PLUS Loan Master Promissory Note (MPN) at www.studentloans.gov and will need to log in with their FSA ID.

 - Select to complete the PLUS Master Promissory Note and follow all steps.